outofoffice-inc/out-of-icecream/README.md

 ## General Overview
 - [The design mockup is located here](https://marvelapp.com/prototype/2db5ei96/screen/84984522)
   - You can use the "Handoff" mode (bottom left hand corner) to get design details.
+- To begin, fork this repo into your account and checkout into your machine.
 - A shell of the web app has been provided.
 You will be expected to fill in whatever is necessary to complete the application.
   - We encourage you to use the existing directory structure.